Yan Gomes Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is 21st in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Marlins pitching staff ranks 21st in the league.

-- The Marlins have a 4.58 team ERA that ranks 20th among all MLB pitching staffs.
+- The Marlins have the 21st-ranked team ERA among all league pitching staffs (4.48).

-- The Marlins rank 21st in baseball in home runs given up (32 total, 1.2 per game).
+- Marlins pitchers combine to rank 21st in baseball in home runs surrendered (33 total, 1.2 per game).

-- Luzardo (2-1) gets the starting nod for the Marlins in his sixth start of the season.
-He has a 3.62 ERA in 27 1/3 innings pitched, with 32 strikeouts.
+- The Marlins are sending Cabrera (1-2) to make his sixth start of the season.
+He is 1-2 with a 4.91 ERA and 24 strikeouts in 22 2/3 innings pitched.

-- The lefty last pitched on Sunday against the Cleveland Guardians, when he went 4 1/3 innings, allowing four earned runs while giving up eight hits.
+- The right-hander's most recent time out came on Monday against the Atlanta Braves, when he went 4 1/3 innings, surrendering four earned runs while allowing four hits.

+- In five games this season, the 25-year-old has amassed an ERA of 4.91, with 9.8 strikeouts per nine innings.
+Opponents are batting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.